First Nations Consultation

 MALAHAT NATION

 Malahat Nation’s reserve lands total 247.9 hectares composed of two reserves on Vancouver Island.
 The most populated reserve is Malahat 11 between Bamberton and Mill Bay.
-The Nation is land Code operational as of 2019.
+The Nation is Land Code operational as of 2019.

 Through its history, Malahat Nation owned and occupied several village sites and resource areas.
 Two significant village sites are Keya (near the mouth of Shawnigan Creek) and Ma'le-'h'xe'l' (located between Verdier Point and McPhail).